 - The Denali Park Road

 - Parks Highway

-- The 2.3 mile long multi-purpose trail between the Nenana River Canyon Bridge and the Denali Visitor Center is designated as open for bicycle use.
+- The 2.3 mile long multi-purpose trail between the Nenana River Canyon Bridge and the Denali Visitor Center as well as the Roadside Bike Trail spur to the Riley Creek Day Use Area are designated as open for bicycle use.
 No other areas or trails within the Frontcountry Developed Area are designated as open to bicycle use.